gjkaur/principles_of_artificial_intelligencee/README.md

 - **Local optimum**: a state better than nearby states but not the best overall.
 - **Local beam search**: keeps several current states at once.
 - **Simulated annealing**: accepts some worse moves to escape local optima.
+- **Adversarial search**: search where another agent or player is working against the agent.
+- **Game tree**: a tree showing possible moves and responses in a game.
+- **MAX player**: the player trying to maximize utility.
+- **MIN player**: the player trying to minimize MAX's utility.
+- **Terminal state**: a final game state where the game is over.
+- **Utility**: a numerical value representing the outcome of a state.
+- **Zero-sum game**: a game where one player's gain is the other player's loss.
+- **Strategy**: a rule that tells a player what move to make in each possible state.
+- **Minimax**: a game-search algorithm that chooses the best move assuming the opponent plays optimally.
+- **Alpha-beta pruning**: a method for skipping game-tree branches that cannot affect the minimax decision.
+- **Evaluation function**: a function that estimates the value of a non-terminal game state.
+- **Horizon effect**: an error caused by missing an important event just beyond the search depth limit.
+- **Quiescence search**: extending search in unstable positions before applying an evaluation function.
+- **Chance node**: a game-tree node representing a random event.
+- **Expectiminimax**: minimax extended to handle chance nodes using expected values.
+- **Monte Carlo simulation**: estimating values by running many random simulations.
+- **Partially observable game**: a game where players cannot see the complete state.

 ## Overall Summary

-Chapters 1 to 6 build the foundation for understanding AI problem solving.
+Chapters 1 to 7 build the foundation for understanding AI problem solving.

 Chapter 1 introduces AI, rational agents, the Turing Test, AI foundations, and applications.
 Chapter 2 explains how AI systems can be modeled as agents that perceive and act.
 Chapter 3 shows how agents solve problems by searching through possible states.
 Chapter 4 compares major search strategies, including uninformed and informed search.
 Chapter 5 focuses more deeply on informed and memory-bounded search methods.
 Chapter 6 introduces local search methods for optimization problems where the goal is to find a good final solution rather than a full path.
+Chapter 7 extends search to competitive settings, where an AI must choose actions while considering an opponent's possible responses.

 The main theme is that AI is about choosing good actions under constraints.
 Sometimes the agent has complete information and can search systematically.
 Sometimes it needs heuristics to guide the search.
 Sometimes the state space is too large, so local search and approximation methods are more practical.
+In games, the agent must also reason about opponents, uncertainty, and limited time.